-Brazil’s northeastern Bahia region has prospered from the introduction of four top quality courses along its eastern seaboard in recent years: Costa do Sauípe and Praia do Forte to the north of Salvador, Terravista and Ilha de Comandatuba to the south of the state capital.
+Brazil’s northeastern Bahia region has prospered from the introduction of golf courses along its eastern seaboard in recent years: Costa do Sauípe and Praia do Forte to the north of Salvador, Terravista and Ilha de Comandatuba to the south of the state capital.

 Operated by the Transamerica hotel group, the 18 holes of the Ocean course at Ilha de Comandatuba are set out on a beautiful tropical peninsula that sits between the Canal de Comanatuba and the Atlantic Ocean.